1972–73 NHL season: (E1) Montreal Canadiens vs. (E4) Buffalo Sabres

 The Montreal Canadiens finished first in the league with 120 points.
 The Buffalo Sabres finished fourth with 88 points.
 This was the first playoff meeting between these two teams.
 This was the Buffalo Sabres' first playoff appearance in their third season since entering the league in the 1970–71 NHL season.
 Montreal won the five-game regular season series earning six of ten points.

 (E2) Boston Bruins vs. (E3) New York Rangers

 The Boston Bruins finished second in the East Division with 107 points.
 The New York Rangers finished third in the East Division with 102 points.
 This was the ninth playoff meeting between these two teams with Boston winning six of the eight previous series.
-They last met in the previous year's Stanley Cup Finals which Boston won in six games.
+They last met in the previous year's Stanley Cup Final which Boston won in six games.
 The teams split this year's six-game regular season series.